CFHS code : ML16

 William Hopkins (1793-1866)

 William was born in Kingston-on-Soar, Nottinghamshire to a farming background.
-As a young man his father rented a farm for him to run but after the death of his its wife he chose an academic life.
-He entered St Peter’s college, (Peterhouse), Cambridge in 1922 and became a mathematician and geologist.
-Earning himself the title of “wrangler maker” due to his success at tutoring mathematicians.
+As a young man his father rented a farm for him to run but after the death of his wife, he chose an academic life.
+He entered St Peter’s College, (Peterhouse), Cambridge in 1822 and became a mathematician and geologist, earning himself the title of “wrangler maker” due to his success at tutoring mathematicians.
 From 1825 to 1828 he played first class cricket with the Cambridge University Cricket Club.

 Caroline Brathwaite (1828-1828)

-All the children were born in Fitzwilliam Street and 4 were baptised in the parish church of Mary the Less
+All the children were born in Fitzwilliam Street and four were baptised in the parish church of Mary the Less.

-In 1841 William was staying with Charles Stokes in Kingston on Soar, Nottinghamshire, Caroline was staying with their 3 daughters in Brighton with the Braddock family and Francis Powell was with his grandmother, Sarah Boys, at the family home in Fitzwilliam St Cambridge.
+In 1841 William was staying with Charles Stokes in Kingston on Soar, Nottinghamshire.
+Caroline was staying with their three daughters in Brighton with the Braddock family and Francis Powell was with his grandmother, Sarah Boys,at the family home in Fitzwilliam Street, Cambridge.